vladubogdan/SpriteKit-Box2d-BUG-REPORT/README.md

 This repository demonstrate a very hard to reproduce bug in Box2d and Apple SpriteKit.

+This bug was submited to Apple with id 16454959

 Please look at file LHSceneSubclass.m at line 51 method -(void)touchesBegan:(NSSet *)touches withEvent:(UIEvent *)event